RealityBending/DoggoNogo/README.md

 ## Study 1

-First version of the game made by [**Auz Moore**](https://github.com/AuzMoore) as part of his bachelor's dissertation.
+First version of the game made by [**Auz Moore**](https://github.com/AuzMoore) as part of their bachelor's dissertation.
 The game was built in Unity and administered in-person (N=25), alongside demographic questions.

 https://github.com/RealityBending/DoggoNogo/assets/8875533/68245fcf-f237-4458-b66f-49b58c1f7ec5